 This time of year need not be sparse and dreary in the garden or the kitchen, and there’s no need to go hungry, there’s plenty to fill the gap!

 Caroline Aitken teaches permaculture at Whitefield Permaculture.
 She is often asked about forest garden foods and how to prepare them.
-This led to her collaboration with Martin Crawford on the book, Food from Your Forest Garden, a beautifully illustrated book filled with recipes for a wide range of species, plant information and nutritional value and advice on harvesting in your forest garden.
+This led to her collaboration with Martin Crawford on the book, Food From Your Forest Garden, a beautifully illustrated book filled with recipes for a wide range of species, plant information and nutritional value and advice on harvesting in your forest garden.

-Read Tomas Remiartz' review HERE.
+Read Tomas Remiarz' review HERE.

 Book: The Forager's Garden by Anna Locke

 Book: A Food Forest in your Garden by Alan Carter